-The Group sells its natural gas on the Russian domestic market at unregulated market prices (except for deliveries to residential customers); however, the majority of natural gas sold on the Russian domestic market by all producers is sold at prices regulated by the governmental agency of the Russian Federation that carries out state regulation of prices and tariffs for goods and services of natural monopolies in energy, utilities and transportation.
+The Group sells natural gas in Russia at unregulated market prices (except for deliveries to residential customers); however, the majority of natural gas sold on the Russian domestic market by all producers is sold at prices regulated by the governmental agency of the Russian Federation that carries out state regulation of prices and tariffs for goods and services of natural monopolies in energy, utilities and transportation.
 The Group's natural gas sales volumes on the domestic market fluctuate on a seasonal basis mostly due to Russian weather conditions, with sales peaking in the winter months of December and January and troughing in the summer months of July and August.

-The Group's joint ventures OAO Yamal LNG and OOO Cryogas-Vysotsk produce liquefied natural gas ("LNG") at their LNG plants.
+The Group's joint ventures OAO Yamal LNG and OOO Cryogas-Vysotsk produce liquefied natural gas at their LNG plants.
 The Group purchases a portion of the LNG produced by Yamal LNG and Cryogas-Vysotsk and sells it primarily on the international markets.
 The Group's LNG sales volumes are not subject to significant seasonal fluctuations.